 One of the absolute best first class products in the sky is Cathay Pacific First Class.
 Unless you’re 10 months out, it’s very rare to find award space outside of 14 days from departure if booking with a partner currency.
 Using Asia Miles will give you greater access, but you’ll end up spending more miles than you would on Alaska Airlines for example.
 However, 110k miles to fly an outstanding first class for more than 14 hours from LAX to HKG is worth 110k miles in my opinion

 One of the coolest redemptions you can do with Asia miles involves a TON of flying for only 135k miles.
 Check out the link above if you want to read all the ins and outs, but when you use their multi-partner award chart, which requires you building an itinerary with 2 non Cathay Pacific airlines, or 3 airlines if you include Cathay Pacific.
 If you flew

-Incredible Use of American Express Membership Rewards #8:
+Best Ways to use American Express Membership Rewards #8: